Skip to content

 Contact hours

-Here’s the year-by-year breakdown of contact hours throughout our Social Work degree course:
+Here’s the year-by-year breakdown of how you'll be taught throughout our Social Work degree course:

 Staff Profiles